AxisCommunications/signed-video-framework-examples/apps/validator/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # Application to validate video authenticity
-Note: This ewxample application code also serves as example code for how to implement the validation side of the *Signed Video Framework*.
+Note: This example application code also serves as example code for how to implement the validation side of the *Signed Video Framework*.

 ## Prerequisites